 - Go to the top right-hand corner and tap the profile icon

 - Turn on scan apps with Play Protect

 There are no specialized spyware removal tools.
 These tools will quickly scan your mobile phone and remove any hidden apps.
 The best tool on the market is Bitdefender.
 Bitdefender can detect and neutralize all spy apps, even the legendary Pegasus spy app, which was used by governments and militaries around the world.

 - Hit install

-This spyware removal tool and antivirus app has over 10 million downloads and a 4.6-star rating.
+This spyware removal tool and antivirus app have over 10 million downloads and a 4.6-star rating.
 Bitdefender makes it super easy to remove any hidden apps and keep your phone secure!

 How to Find Hidden Apps on Samsung Phone?

 To find hidden apps on a Samsung Phone, you need to: